-Levi’s® Stadium will be the home of the new, 20,000 square-foot 49ers Museum Presented By Sony.
-The Museum will be a first-class celebration of the 49ers past, present and future.
-The Museum is dedicated to its values of education, innovation and heritage and is committed to serving as an exciting, engaging home for fans of all ages.
-The museum is now open for tours.
-For tickets, visit the Visa Box Office or purchase tickets online.
+The museum is dedicated to its values of education, innovation and heritage and is committed to serving as an exciting, engaging home for fans of all ages.

-Step into our Augmented Reality to take your place beside current and former players or take in our Trending display which features everything you will want to know about the team’s recent success, what’s happening in the Museum and our most recently curated artifacts.
+Step into our Augmented Reality to take your place beside current and former players or take in our “What’s Trending” display featuring everything you want to know about the team’s recent success, what’s happening in the museum and our most recently curated artifacts.

-Walk amongst life-statues of our 26 Hall of Famers in their signature poses.
+Walk amongst life-sized statues of our 31 Hall of Famers in their signature poses.
 Snap a photo next to Coach Bill Walsh and Joe Montana or put yourself in the huddle with the Million Dollar Backfield.

 Explore an interactive touch screen and listen to first-person stories from the 49ers all-time roster about what it was like to play for the team.
 An interactive database will allow visitors to research every possible stat on every person that ever wore a 49ers uniform.